invisibleXML/ixml/misc/proposal-F-S.md

 This document describes a proposal for adding namespace declarations and pragmas to ixml.

-For background, use cases, some discussion of design choices, and examples of how pragmas as defined here could be used in the use cases, see the document [pragmas.md](pragmas.md) in this directory.
+For background, use cases, and some discussion of design choices, see the document [pragmas.md](pragmas.md) in this directory.
 In that document, the proposal made here is referred to as namespaces proposal S and pragmas proposal F.

 We believe that the examples given in [pragmas.md](pragmas.md) demonstrate that the proposal outlined here satisfies the known use